Bylaws of the Rhode Island Teen Book Award Committee

 ARTICLE V - COMMITTEE DUTIES

 Each book nominated must meet the requirements for eligibility.
-Books will be scored by committee members through critical reviews contain scores of up to 7 points for quality and up to 3 points for appeal for intended audience.
-Books can only be removed from consideration after 1/3 of the group membership has read the title.
-Publisher nominations can be removed if the first five committee members score it as a 7.00 or less.
-If one of the first five scores is higher than a 7.00, the publisher nomination will then require readership of 1/3 of the committee to be considered for removal from the list.
+Books will be scored by committee members through critical reviews, which contain scores of up to 4 points for quality and up to 3 points for appeal to the intended audience.
+Books can only be removed from consideration after 1/3 of the group membership has read the title and a simple majority of readers have voted to remove it at a monthly meeting.
+Publisher nominations can be removed if the first five committee members score it as a 5.00 or less.
+If one of the first five scores is higher than a 5.00, the publisher nomination will then require readership of 1/3 of the committee to be considered for removal from the list and a simple majority of readers have voted to remove it at a monthly meeting.

-To encourage thoughtful nominations and the reading of a wide array of genres and viewpoints suggested by other committee members, no more than 7 personal nominations may count towards a members 20 book minimum.
+To encourage thoughtful nominations and the reading of a wide array of genres and diverse viewpoints suggested by other committee members, no more than 7 personal nominations may count towards a member's 20 book required reading minimum.

 ARTICLE VI - AMENDMENTS